Late last year, I met up with a new co-worker of mine.

 However, they do not help you question whether the stocks can continue to pay dividends, yet have good capital appreciation.

-I written a little bit about this in the past, these slides was provided by Rickmers Maritime.
+I written a little bit about this in the past, these slides were provided by Rickmers Maritime.
 It is not hidden information.

 It gives us an idea very clearly what are the potential headwinds coming for Rickmers.
 You would be able to steer away from this.

-Asian Pay Television Trust is another stock that provides 10% dividend yield.
+Asian Pay Television Trust is another stock that provides a 10% dividend yield.

-It is also one he has vast holding in.
+It is also one he has a vast holding in.

 APTT’s ability to continue to pay a high dividend per share can be easily identified if you look through its cash flow statement.

-I written about it more in detail here.
+I wrote about it more in detail here.